d0z0/redis_analytics/README.md

 # this is not required unless you use :require => false in your Gemfile
 require 'redis_analytics'

-# configure your redis connection (this is mandatory) and namespace (this is optional)
 Rack::RedisAnalytics.configure do |configuration|
   configuration.redis_connection = Redis.new(:host => 'localhost', :port => '6379')
   configuration.redis_namespace = 'ra'